TBen2000/Pretix2Nextcloud/README.md

 <br>

 ### Alternative for advandced users:
-If you're running Docker Swarm and want to use docker secrets instead of environment variables for sensitive data like API tokens and passwords, use following names for the secrets:
+If you're running Docker Swarm and want to use Docker secrets instead of environment variables for sensitive data like API tokens and passwords, set your secrets and hand over the names for the secrets in following environment variables:

-- `nextcloud_username` instead of environment variable `NEXTCLOUD_USERNAME`
+- `NEXTCLOUD_USERNAME_SECRET_NAME` instead of `NEXTCLOUD_USERNAME`
-- `nextcloud_password` instead of environment variable `NEXTCLOUD_PASSWORD`
+- `NEXTCLOUD_PASSWORD_SECRET_NAME` instead of `NEXTCLOUD_PASSWORD`
-- `pretix_api_token` instead of environment variable `PRETIX_API_TOKEN`
+- `PRETIX_API_TOKEN_SECRET_NAME` instead of `PRETIX_API_TOKEN`

 The same base64 possibility applies to the content of the secret files.